azad25/azad25/README.md

 Here are some of my notable projects:

-- **ERP Suite-SaaS Platform:** A subscription-based SaaS ERP platform with 14 independent microservices and embedded AI capabilities, Developed a Unified Infrastructure for distribyted mmicroservices and core development tools managed via network of docker containers with application wide environment configuration .
+- **[ERP Suite-SaaS Platform:](https://github.com/azad25/erp-suite-infrastructure)** A subscription-based SaaS ERP platform with 14 independent microservices and embedded AI capabilities, Developed a Unified Infrastructure for distribyted mmicroservices and core development tools managed via network of docker containers with application wide environment configuration .

-- **WebChat:** An AI chatbot utilizing the Gemini llm model, offering interactive and intelligent conversational experiences with ai url analysis,images,link and tags generation from scraping the url.
+- **[Google Gemini AI Chatbot:](https://github.com/azad25/erp-suite-infrastructure)** An AI chatbot utilizing the Gemini llm model, offering interactive and intelligent conversational experiences with ai url analysis,images,link and tags generation from scraping the url.

-- **Infrastructure Generator:** A docker and go based cli application environment generator with docker compose and makefile.
+-  **[Infrastructure Generator:](https://github.com/azad25/erp-suite-infrastructure)** A docker and go based cli application environment generator with docker compose and makefile.
 Easily setup docker based application environment with this cli tool to generate application services with docker files.

 ## Connect with Me